PrestaShop/prestashop.github.io/content/news/posts/2025/82x-extended-support-phase.md

 Branch `9.0.x` is the branch that introduced PrestaShop 9.0.0 and the patches that will follow.
 It was taken out from the `develop` branch when [PrestaShop 9.0 beta](https://build.prestashop-project.org/news/2025/prestashop-9-0-beta-release/) happened in February 2025.

 Following PrestaShop 9.0.0 release, the `9.0.x` branch is now the supported patch branch.
-It receives critical bug fixes, security bug fixes, and same-version regression fixes.
+It receives critical bug fixes, security bug fixes, and fixes for same-version regressions, as well as community-contributed fixes.
 You can read more about a patch version lifecycle [here](https://build.prestashop-project.org/news/2020/ps17-patch-release-lifecycle/).

 Patches for branch `9.0.x` will be delivered until PrestaShop 9.1.0 is released.